ukmoose/node-red-contrib-skyremote/README.md

 # node-red-contrib-skyremote
-A [Node-RED](http://nodered.org) node to remotely control a Sky satellite box.
+A [Node-RED](http://nodered.org) node to control a Sky satellite box.
 The node mimics the functionality of a Sky Remote

 ## Install

-Easiest
+#### Easiest
 Use the Manage Palette > Install option from the menu inside node-red

-Harder
+#### Harder
 Use npm to command to install this package locally in the Node-RED modules directory
 ```bash
 npm install node-red-contrib-skyremote
 ```

 ## Usage
-A node to remotely control a Sky satellite box.
+A node to control a Sky satellite box.
 The node mimics the Sky Box functionality of the Sky Remote.
-Primarily it was written to allow other nodes such as homekit, alexa and dashboard to control the status of the Sky Box
+The purpose of writing the node was to allow other nodes such as homekit, alexa and dashboard to control the status of the Sky Box

 Works with Sky+HD and SkyQ.

 The node can accept the commands listed below:
 ```power``` ```sky```
 ```tvguide``` or ```home``` ```boxoffice``` ```services``` or ```search``` ```interactive``` or ```sidebar```
 ```up``` ```down``` ```left``` ```right``` ```select```